 All methods of dietary intake assessment, both those in use and those under development, proceed food by food, meal by meal, and/or day by day to assemble a representation of habitual diet.
 That representation must then be analyzed at the n-of-1 level.
 We are introducing a disruptive innovation, diet quality photo navigation (DQPN™), which reverse engineers this process entirely, beginning with fully assembled dietary prototypes represented in photographic images.
 Each prototype depicts an objectively measured (1,2) quality tier of a given diet type, displayed in a standardized quantity.
-Quality is determined in part by the Healthy Eating Index (HEI-2010) and Alternate Healthy Eating Index (AHEI-2010), which align with the Dietary Guidelines for Americans.
-These trusted, scientifically validated tools are used to accurately measure diet quality and evaluate public health interventions relating to chronic disease and mortality risk.
+Quality is determined in part by the Healthy Eating Index (HEI-2015), which aligns with the Dietary Guidelines for Americans.
+This trusted, scientifically validated tool is used to accurately measure diet quality and evaluate public health interventions relating to chronic disease and mortality risk.

 All image components are fully pre-analyzed for culinary accuracy, overall quality, food group representation, relative quantity, and all nutrients using the industry standard nutrition analysis software for research.
 A simple, automated calculation of approximate energy requirements (3) allows for personalized nutrient intake estimates.
 DQPN replaces reliance on recollection and recall and their intrinsic limitations with image recognition, a native and universal human aptitude.